Protection of Personal Information Act

 The PoPI Act Explained

 Protection of Personal Information Act (PoPI Act) provides privacy rights and information protection for South Africa.
 The PoPI Act took effect on Jul 1, 2020.
 The Information Regulator started the enforcement of PoPI Act and PAIA on July 1, 2021.
 Every public or private entity must register an information officer and/or deputy information officer by March 31, 2021.

-Key sections of the POPI Act took effect on Jul 1, 2020.
-All businesses, public entities, non-profit organizations, and any other entities must address compliance in a short time, and with minimal impact on the budget.
+South African businesses, public entities, non-profit organizations, and any other entities must address PoPIA compliance in a short time, and with minimal impact on the budget.
 Large companies have teams already working on the Protection of Personal Information Act.

-The Protection of Personal Information Act (POPIA Act) 4 of 2013 aims:
+The Protection of Personal Information Act (PoPI Act) 4 of 2013 aims:

 - to promote the protection of personal information processed by public and private bodies;

 - to introduce certain conditions so as to establish minimum requirements for the processing of personal information;

 - to provide for the establishment of an Information Regulator to exercise certain powers and to perform certain duties and functions in terms of this Act and the Promotion of Access to Information Act (PAIA), 2000;

 - to provide for the issuing of codes of conduct;